 The organization is the nation's leading advocate for all people with intellectual and developmental disabilities and their families and the premier provider of the supports and services people want and need.

-On a national level, The Arc focuses on public policy, supports and services, and education and activism to champion the rights of and to serve the needs of individuals with intellectual and developmental disabilities.
+On a national level, The Arc of Texas focuses on public policy, supports and services, and education and activism to champion the rights of and to serve the needs of individuals with intellectual and developmental disabilities.
 The Arc of Texas furthers this cause by delivering assistance to Texans in a number of ways, including: